winitzki/scall/tutorial/programming_dhall.md

 and no reading from any external devices (keyboard, mouse, microphone, camera, etc.).

 A well-formed Dhall program may contain only a single expression that will be evaluated to a normal form by the Dhall interpreter.
-What happens with that normal form is up to the user.
-The user may print that expression to the terminal, or convert it to JSON, YAML, and other formats.
+The user may then print that expression to the terminal, or convert it to JSON, YAML, and other formats.

-The only feature of Dhall that is in some way similar to a side effect is the "value import": a Dhall program can read Dhall values from external resources (files, Internet URLs, and environment variables).
+The only feature of Dhall that is in some way similar to a side effect is the "import" feature: a Dhall program can read Dhall values from external resources (files, Internet URLs, and environment variables).
 The import feature is limited to one-time, read-only imports, similarly to the way a mathematical function reads its arguments.
 For instance, it is not possible to write a Dhall program that will repeatedly read a value from an external file and react to changes in the file's contents.

-The names of external resources are fixed in advance and cannot be changed.
+The names and URLs of external resources must be hard-coded and cannot be chosen at run time depending on some other values.
 Most often, Dhall imports are used to organize code into modules with known contents that is not expected to change.

 #### Guaranteed termination